Legacy and Mission

 Our instructional methods are an effective blend of lectures, small group sessions and problem-based learning.
 Our students are educated in state-of-the-art educational facilities including our anatomy laboratory.
-Our medical simulation center enables students to learn, practice, and be assessed on medical procedures in a safe, educationally progressive hospital-simulated environment.
+Our medical simulation center, which includes a virtual trainer room utilizing virtual reality (VR) technology, enables students to learn, practice, and be assessed on medical procedures in a safe, educationally progressive hospital-simulated environment.
 Our clinical skills education exam rooms are equipped with video recording for student feedback.

 However, beyond our up-to-date pedagogy and instructional equipment, our professors are truly invested in the success of their students, both professionally and personally.
 Our curriculum and environment is distinctively Christian, emphasizing a holistic approach to patient care.
 Our mission permeates our educational process, with courses that approach medical ethics and decision making from a Christian perspective and clinicians who role model caring professionalism.
 Our students are actively involved in service.
 Whether through international medical mission trips or outreach to neighboring underserved communities, our students consistently demonstrate their care for the welfare of others.

 Our purpose is the formation of Christian physicians, providing whole-person care to individuals, families, and communities.
 Fulfilling this responsibility requires: